olivierpo/rcos-status-updates/spring-2019/week_11.md

 - I think i have it figured out!
 I'm almost done getting the deobfuscator to work.
 I really want to end the semester with at least something of value done!!
 - Blockers are getting mappings to correctly work on the jar we downloaded with our download minecraft implementation.
+- One thing im trying to figure out is why yarn has another project in fabric called stitch as a dependency in the configuration of enigma's ant java execution block.
+Stitch is used to stitch minecraft jars together but that should have already been done